SAP-samples/teched2025-IN165/exercises/ex2/README.md

 - mfg/plant42/inv/update/p12345667
 - payme/debit/qr/bank01/f89a09-2b9c065a3/ok

+Or for events originating from SAP S/4HANA:

+- ce/sap/s4/beh/salesorder/v1/SalesOrder/Changed/v1
+- ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1
+- ce/sap/s4/beh/workcenter/v1/WorkCenter/Created/v1

 ### Subscription Wildcards

 Because published topics can be so variable and dynamic, subscribers can use wildcards to match a single subscription to multiple published topics.
 AEM supports two different types of wildcards:

-- Single-level wildcard, 0-or-more chars, matches up to the next level /.
+- <b>Single-level wildcard</b>, 0-or-more chars, matches up to the next level /.
      - Can be used with a prefix e.g.: abc*, but not a suffix.
-- Multi-level wildcard, matches one-or-more levels.
+- <b>Multi-level wildcard</b>, matches one-or-more levels.
      - Must occur at the end of the topic subscription.

 Some examples of AEM topic subscriptions, and topics that they match: